ByronEncinas/utep_python_workshops/outline_of_workshop.md

 Since the original file is in docs (we didn't know any better at the time), here is the readable outline

+## Instructors:
+Byron Encinas, Graduate Student in Physics,
+Tadeo Rocha, Undergraduate in Physics
+Also Sanchez, Undergraduate in Computer Science

 # Python Workshop for Physicist

 A month of student guided problem solving and python discussions, their use and first approach for science undergrads.

-Instructors:
-- Byron Encinas, Graduate Student in Physics,
-- Tadeo Rocha, Undergraduate in Physics
-- Also Sanchez, Undergraduate in Computer Science
+## Outline

 - Python and Why for Physics?
    - Other Languages to use in Physics (C, C++, Fortran, R, Julia, etc.)